jpfleblanc/libami/doc/install.rst

 5. Testing:

 	Enabled for 'Release' builds or manually with the TEST=ON flag, are a minimal set of tests.
-Simply use
+Simply use:

 		::